 EPO also provides access to a network of providers.
 Like HMOs, these plans do not pay for out-of-network care (except in some emergency circumstances).
 Unlike HMOs, EPOs usually do not require patients to select a primary care physician and do not require referrals to see specialists.

 We've created a simple guide to walk you through the process of choosing a benefits provider.

 These plans also tend to have lower copays and coinsurance than other health insurance plans.
 However, it’s important to remember that these lower costs are gained by using in-network providers.
-The HMO generally won’t cover out-of-network care.

 Related Article: 3 Questions To Ask Before Picking Your Company's Health Insurance